 In 2008, Peggy became the first woman to be the commander of the space station.
 On this trip, Peggy lived on the station 192 days.
 She completed five spacewalks.

-Astronaut Thomas Pesquet is a flight engineer for Expedition 50.
-Thomas is flying for the European Space Agency.
+Astronaut Thomas Pesquet was a flight engineer for Expedition 50.
+Thomas flew for the European Space Agency.
 He is from France.
 He is a black belt in judo and enjoys sports.
 He also likes to scuba dive and skydive.

-Expedition 50 is his first visit to space!
+Expedition 50 was his first visit to space!

-Roscosmos cosmonaut Oleg Novitskiy is a flight engineer for Expedition 50.
+Roscosmos cosmonaut Oleg Novitskiy was a flight engineer for Expedition 50.
 Oleg was born in the Minsk region of Belorussia.
 He was a pilot in the military before being selected as a cosmonaut.

 Oleg lived and worked on the space station for six months as part of Expedition 33.
-So Expedition 50 is his second trip to space.
+So Expedition 50 was his second trip to space.

 The Expedition 50 crew designed a mission patch before flying into space.